dbpedia/lookup/README.md

     `./run Server /opt/dbpedia-lookup/index`

-**Note:Please maintain the structure of the index folder in order for the code to work accurately.
+**Note: Please maintain the structure of the index folder in order for the code to work accurately.
 The index file must be decompressed**

 #### Available versions: